Continuous-variable quantum communication: Continuous-variable quantum key distribution

 The situation is different in free-space atmospheric channels, where turbulence effects and background light drastically affect optical quantum communication.
-CV-QKD, however, can be particularly robust against background light, because the narrow-band LO acts as a filter so that the homodyne detector does not register light, not matching the LO wavelength.
-This makes CV-QKD particularly promising for day-light operations, where DV protocols would need additional filtering, which introduces extra loss to the overall optical budget of the link.
-Free-space implementations define the suitable wavelengths of 800~nm-850~nm, 1064~nm and 1550~nm, on which the optical signals are better transmitted through the atmosphere.
-Atmospheric turbulence however complicates things for CV-QKD, leading to effective transmittance fluctuations, also referred to as channel fading.
-Fading is mostly caused by the beam deformation and wander effect, which dominate the channels with weak turbulence, where transmittance fluctuations are well described by the log-negative Weibull distribution, and additional broadening and deformation of the beam in the strong turbulence with smooth transmittance probability distributions~\cite{Vasylyev2016}.
-Fading channels are non-Gaussian~\cite{Dong2010} and result in the fading-related channel excess noise $\nu_f=\text{Var}(\sqrt{T})(V_S+V_M-1)$, governed by the variance of the coupling to vacuum (square root of transmittance) $\text{Var}(\sqrt{T})$ and signal and modulation variances in the given quadrature $V_S$ and $V_M$ respectively~\cite{Usenko2012}.
-Such noise has to be assumed untrusted, as the transmittance fluctuations can be controlled by Eve, limiting applicability of CV-QKD over fading channels, and requiring additional optimization of the signal and modulation.
-It was shown that signal squeezing can be helpful in fading channels, but has to be optimized due the fading-related noise in the anti-squeezed quadrature, where the variance of the signal is largely above shot noise~\cite{Derkach2020}.
+CV QKD, however, can be particularly robust against background light, because the narrow-band LO acts as a filter such that the homodyne detector does not register light, that does not match the LO wavelength.
+This makes CV QKD particularly promising for daylight operations, where DV protocols would need additional filtering, which introduces extra loss to the overall optical budget of the link.
+Free-space implementations define the suitable wavelengths of 800-850, 1064, and 1550~nm, on which the optical signals are better transmitted through the atmosphere.
+Atmospheric turbulence, however, complicates things for CV QKD, leading to effective transmittance fluctuations, also referred to as channel fading.
+Fading is caused mostly by the beam deformation and wander effect, which dominate the channels with weak turbulence, where transmittance fluctuations are well described by the log-negative Weibull distribution, and additional broadening and deformation of the beam in the strong turbulence with smooth transmittance probability distributions~\cite{Vasylyev2016}.
+Fading channels are non-Gaussian~\cite{Dong2010} and result in the fading-related channel excess noise $\nu_f=\text{var}(\sqrt{T})(V_S+V_M-1)$, which is governed by the variance of the coupling to vacuum (square root of transmittance) $\text{var}(\sqrt{T})$ and signal and modulation variances in the given quadrature $V_S$ and $V_M$, respectively~\cite{Usenko2012}.
+Such noise has to be assumed to be untrusted, as the transmittance fluctuations can be controlled by Eve, limiting the applicability of CV QKD over fading channels, and requiring additional optimization of the signal and modulation.
+It was shown that signal squeezing can be helpful in fading channels, but has to be optimized owing to the fading-related noise in the antisqueezed quadrature, where the variance of the signal is significantly above the shot noise~\cite{Derkach2020}.